ChrisWren/DocLog/README.md

 #### icon
 Type: `String`

 This is the class suffix of the icon to use in the navigation.
-For example, if I specified `icon: home`, the navigation would use the IcoMoon class `icon-home` when rendering the icon-font link to the post.
+For example, if I specified `icon: home`, the navigation would use the IcoMoon class `icon-home` when rendering the icon-font navigation link to the post.